Can a Whistleblower Report Suspected Payoffs or Kickbacks by Contractors to the U.S. Government?

 If you are reporting suspected payoffs or kickbacks by contractors to the U.S. government, it’s important to know that the rules regarding such violations can be extremely complicated.
 Many potential whistleblowers often have questions about such illegal activity.
 Fortunately, we have years of experience handling such cases and can provide answers.
-Our attorneys at Brewer, Pritchard & Buckley, PC, in Houston have decades of experience working with whistleblowers – who are legally known as relators – on such corruption cases around the world.
+Our attorneys at Brewer & Pritchard, P.C., in Houston have decades of experience working with whistleblowers – who are legally known as relators – on such corruption cases around the world.

 Frequently asked questions about kickbacks, payoffs by contractors

 - Can a whistleblower report suspected payoffs or kickbacks by contractors to the U.S. government?

 - Can government workers report kickbacks or payoffs paid by contractors to the U.S. government?

 - Are whistleblowers that report kickbacks paid by government contractors compensated?